 - It is unrealistic to assume that a child, and particularly one with limited to no English proficiency, can effectively seek relief without legal representation.

-- Congress should pass laws allowing all UAC the benefit of competent legal representation by an attorney—at the expense of the government if necessary—to ensure that children are not forced to defend themselves in court alone and that they are able to access the relief for which they qualify.
+- Congress should pass laws allowing all UAC the benefit of competent legal representation by an attorney or accredited representative—at the expense of the government if necessary—to ensure that children are not forced to defend themselves in court alone and that they are able to access the relief for which they qualify.

 Provide Safe Repatriation